gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 **FPGA boards & Programming Platforms**: We will use Xilinix Pynq boards for the class.
 Students are required to purchase their own boards.

+**Computing Resource**: Since FPGA board need to be physically connected with the Xilinix software, you need to have Xilinix tools in your local computer.
+It's your repsonsibility to install the necessary software (https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html).
+We provide VMs as for your back-up option at your own risk.

 **Projects** Most of the projects are 2-student projects.
 Discussions with other students are encouraged.
 Submitting any work other than you and your partner's own is a violating of the Academic Honor Code.
 If you are not sure what you can discuss or not, please contact the instructor.